metamesh/metamesh.org/_drafts/meta_mesh_featured_on_gsd_sessions_podcast.md

 ---

-Four members of [Meta Mesh](http://www.metamesh.org) were featured on the Feburary 19, 2015 episode of The GSD Sessions, talking about what a mesh network is, how Pittsburgh can benefit from one, and the future of Meta Mesh as a company.
+Four members of [Meta Mesh](http://www.metamesh.org) were featured on the Feburary 19, 2015 episode of The GSD Sessions, explaining what mesh networks are, how mesh networks can benefit Pittsburgh, and the future of Meta Mesh as a company.

 Listen on